A cow lying in a pen

 For effective control of IBR, vaccination must:

-The time to start vaccination depends on the particular epidemiological situation of each farm.
-In the absence of virus circulation among the young calf group, vaccination is started at the age of three months, revaccination six months later and all subsequent revaccinations within six to 12 month periods.
+Generally, the time to start vaccination depends on the particular epidemiological situation of each farm.
+For example, in the absence of virus circulation among the young calf group, vaccination is started at the age of three months, revaccination six months later and all subsequent revaccinations within six to 12 month periods.

-This will provide protection against IBR virus and minimise the number of animals that become carriers.
-Herds that have a moderate to high seroprevalence of IBR, are high-risk and/or have clinical signs are best to remain on a six monthly vaccination programme until IBR is under better control in the herd.
+This will provide protection against Infectious Bovine Rhinotracheitis virus and minimise the number of animals that become carriers.
+In particular, herds that have a moderate to high seroprevalence of IBR, are high-risk and/or have clinical signs are best to remain on a six monthly vaccination programme until the virus is under better control in the herd.

 An intramuscular vaccination programme then commences at three-four months of age, as stated above.
-For the spring calving herd this will mean calves will receive their first dose of a live IBR vaccine in June/July 2021.
+Specifically, for the spring calving herd this will mean calves will receive their first dose of a live IBR vaccine in June/July 2021.

 Bovilis IBR Marker live